fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Once the Software inventory feature is turned on, a list of a specific host’s installed software is available using the `api/v1/fleet/hosts/{id}` endpoint.
 [Check out the documentation for this endpoint](./REST-API.md#get-host).

 It’s possible in Fleet to retrieve each host’s kernel version, using the Fleet API, through `additional_queries`.
-The Fleet configuration options yaml file includes an `additional_queries` property that allows you to append custom query results to the host details returned by the `api/v1/fleet/hosts` endpoint.
+The Fleet configuration options YAML file includes an `additional_queries` property that allows you to append custom query results to the host details returned by the `api/v1/fleet/hosts` endpoint.
 [Check out an example configuration file with the additional_queries field](./fleetctl-CLI.md#fleet-configuration-options).

 ## How do I automatically add hosts to packs when the hosts enroll to Fleet?